catseye/The-Dossier/article/A Basic Theory of Video Games.md

         of it, where _n_ comes from a counter which is incremented each time a VBI starts.)
-    *   If we are in game-over mode, draw the text "GAME OVER" (or again, perhaps a single animation frame thereof) on the screen.
+    *   If we are in game-over mode, draw the text "GAME OVER" on the screen.
     *   If we are in game-play mode, draw the ships on the screen based on their position.
 *   Update the game state:
-    *   If we are in attract mode, check if "Start Game" button is being pressed, and if so change to game-play mode.
+    *   If we are in attract mode, check if the "Start Game" button is being pressed, and if so change to game-play mode.
     *   If we are in game-over mode, check if a certain amount of time has elapsed, and if so change to attract mode.